-Part II will summarise research into the nature, development, and assessment of high-level competencies.
-Such competencies include initiative, managerial ability, and the ability to communicate effectively.
+Part II will summarise research into the nature, development, and assessment of high-level competencies such as initiative, managerial ability, and the ability to communicate effectively.
 Particular attention will be drawn to the huge variety of such competencies.
-A conceptual framework for thinking more effectively about, and recognising, these qualities will be described and the results of studies in which the model has been applied will be discussed.
-Studies underlining the importance of these qualities in society will be presented.
+A conceptual framework for thinking more effectively about, and recognising, these qualities will be outlined.
+Studies underlining their importance in organisations and society will be presented.
 Research into their origins in upbringing, education, and the workplace will be summarised.

 Relevant Publications for Part II

-Part III will deal with the developments which are needed to manage the educational system if such qualities are to be nurtured.
-Research further clarifying the nature of qualities to be nurtured by schools and the barriers to doing so will first be summarised.
-It will be shown that the developments which are most needed cannot be achieved through the kind of centralised prescription and checking procedures introduced over the past decade.
-Instead, they necessitate the creation of a pervasive climate of innovation.
-This has three components: (i) extensive "parallel organisation" activity; (ii) changes in the behaviour of public service bureaucrats; and (iii) a new, network-based, supervisory structure to monitor and facilitate the processes involved.
+Part III will deal with the developments which are needed in the educational system if such qualities are to be nurtured.
+Research further clarifying the nature of qualities to be nurtured and the barriers to doing so will summarised.
+Overcoming the barriers requires a pervasive climate of innovation.
+Generating such a climate depends on three things: (i) extensive "parallel organisation" activity; (ii) changes in the behaviour of public service managers; and (iii) a new, network-based, supervisory structure to monitor and facilitate the processes involved.
 Such a climate cannot be created via the kind of centralised prescription and checking procedures that have been elaborated over the past decade.
 It depends on the evolution of new governance/management arrangements.
 Some tentative insights into the requisite features of such arrangements will be shared.

 Relevant Publications for Part III

 Relevant Publications for Part IV

-Click Complete List for a full list of all relevant publications relating to Prof. Raven's Standard Four Part Seminar.
+Click here for a Complete List of all relevant publications relating to Prof. Raven's Standard Four Part Seminar.
 To obtain any of the publications listed click "order" to obtain it from the publisher or "pdf" to download it directly from this site (if it is available).